 Using Thync once a day is a good start.
 One limiting factor are the replaceable strips: Thync officially recommends that you only use them once before replacing.
 You can get around this by reusing strips until they start losing adhesiveness.
 Or you can take-up monthly subscription which is available at a discount.

-This smart piece of jewellery is designed to track women’s health.
-Wear it as a necklace or bracelet with Leaf accessories or items you already own – or clip it to any clothing item as a stylish accent.
-You choose what fits your style best in any given occasion.
+This popular range of jewelry is designed to track women’s health.
+The three iterations include Leaf Chakra, Nature and Urban.
+You can wear them as a necklace or bracelet with Leaf accessories or items you already own – or clip to any clothing item as a stylish accent.
+Just choose what fits your style best in any given occasion.

-Leaf learns about you and provides quality insights and improvements to your daily routine to help you feel your best.
-The wearable tracks your breathing, sleep, activity and monthly cycles through the smartphone app.
-Its sensors are hidden inside the wood housing, giving it a soft natural appeal.
+The trackers learn about you and provide quality insights and improvements to your daily routine to help you feel your best.
+This includes info on breathing, sleep, activity and monthly cycles through the smartphone app.
+The sensors are hidden inside the wood housing, providing a soft natural appeal.

-Leaf also has some great stress tracking features.
-To initiate, place the little gadget as a clip on your waistband, slightly on the side, so that it can measure the abdominal movements while breathing.
+The wearables also have some great stress tracking features.
+To initiate, simply clip to your waistband, slightly on the side so that the abdominal movements while breathing can be measured.
 Then select the desired breathing exercise in the app and try to perform the exercise as precise as you can.

 Muse is a headset-style device that claims to be the first tool in the world that gives you real-time feedback on what’s happening in your brain when you meditate.
 The device passively detects changes in your brain from outside your head by using seven EEG sensors along your scalp.

 While you meditate, the headband measures whether your mind is calm or active, and translates that data into sound that you can hear.
 When you’re calm, you’ll hear the sound of peaceful weather.
 If Muse senses your mind wandering, you’ll hear the weather sounds get stronger, gently guiding you back to calm.
 So Muse lets you hear your own mind as you meditate, helping you improve.